softworkz/embyuserwiki/Scheduled-tasks.md

 ![](images/server/scheduledtasks1.png)

 Tasks can be run on demand anytime by clicking the play button on the right hand-side.
+Note that plugins can install their own scheduled tasks to run periodically, and several of them do, e.g. Trakt.

 Clicking on a task will display the triggers that cause the task to run:

 ![](images/server/scheduledtasks2.png)